 What is evoLUtion?

 evoLUtion is Lehigh University’s first-year experience, including the Orientation program, and NavigateLU which is required for ALL new first-year students.
 Transfer students will attend a separate orientation program.

 Is Orientation Mandatory for First-Year Students?

 YES!
 During Orientation you will be divided up into small groups.
-All group meetings are required, including the evoLUtion Seminar.
-If students do not attend the evoLUtion Seminar meetings their spring registration may be delayed.
+All group meetings are required.
 This is our chance to show students the ropes to college life and provide them with multitudes of resources to help them succeed at Lehigh, both in and out of the classroom.
 Students will meet faculty, upper-class student leaders, an academic advisor and learn about resources available while making new friends!

 Do transfer students need to attend Orientation?